rweigel/phys305/gauss_law.md

 2. Considering a charge outside of a spherical surface.
 3. Considering the previous two cases for an arbitrary surface.

 To do this, one could apply arguments for Approach II used in the [notes on Flux](flux.html#through-a-closed-line).
-(One would need to generalize these arguments to apply through a closed surface instead of a closed line.)
+(One would need to generalize these arguments to apply to a closed surface instead of a closed line.)

 Once the proof is complete for a single point charge inside an arbitrary closed surface and outside of an arbitrary closed surface, there is one final step of generalization to an arbitrary number of charges.
 This step only requires the use of superposition.

-Assuming that we have shown that the electric field $\mathbf{E}_{1i}$ due a single point charge $q_{1i}$ inside of an arbitrary closed surface satisfies the relationship
+Assuming that we have shown that the electric field $\mathbf{E}\_{1i}$ due a single point charge $q_{1i}$ inside of an arbitrary closed surface satisfies the relationship

 $$\oint \mathbf{E}\_{q_{1i}}\cdot d\mathbf{A} = \frac{q_{1i}}{\epsilon_0}$$